 - 10.1 Safekeeping and Custody.
 All investments owned by the City shall be held by the City or its safekeeping agent.
-The collateral for bank deposits will be held in a Federal Reserve Bank account in the City's name, or an independent third-party bank, at the City's discretion.
-Original safekeeping and custodian receipts shall be obtained and held by the City.
-The City shall contract with a bank or banks for the safekeeping and custody of investments either owned by the City as part of its investment portfolio or held as collateral to secure deposits. - Collateralization.
-Consistent with the requirements of the Public Funds Collateral Act, it is 10.2 the policy of the City to require full collateralization of all City funds on deposit with a financial institution not covered by Federal Deposit Insurance Corporation (FDIC) insurance.
-The market value of the investments securing the deposit of funds shall be at least 102% of the amount of the deposits plus accrued interest of funds reduced to the extent that the deposits are insured by the FDIC.
+The collateral for bank-financial institution deposits will be held in a Federal Reserve Bank account in the City's name, or an independent third-party custodianbank, at the City's discretion.
+Original sSafekeeping and custodian receipts shall be obtained and held by the City.
+The City shall contract with an institution(s) bank or banks for the safekeeping and custody of investments either owned by the City as part of its investment portfolio or held as collateral to secure deposits. - 10.2 Collateralization.
+Consistent with the requirements of the Public Funds Collateral Act, it is the policy of the City to require full collateralization of all City funds on deposit with a financial institution not covered by FDIC insurance.
 Securities pledged as collateral shall be held in a segregated account in the City's name at the Federal Reserve Bank or by an independent third party with whom the City has a current custodial agreement.
-The agreement is to specify the acceptable investment securities as collateral, including provisions relating to possession of the collateral, the substitution or release of investment securities, ownership of securities, and the method of valuation of securities.
-The custodial agreement must clearly state that the custodian bank is instructed to release purchased and collateral securities to the City in the event the City has determined that the depository bank has failed to pay on any matured investments in certificates of deposit, or has determined that the funds of the City are in jeopardy for whatever reason, including involuntary closure or change of ownership.
+The agreement is to specify the acceptable pledged securities as collateral, including provisions relating to possession of the collateral, the substitution or release of investment securities, ownership of securities, and the method of valuation of securities.
+The custodial agreement must clearly state that the custodian-bank is instructed to release pledged securities to the City in the event the City has determined that the depository bank has failed to pay and satisfy, when due, any check, draft, voucher, wire, or ACH transfer lawfully drawn against any deposit and the interest on such deposits, or has determined that the funds of the City are in jeopardy for whatever reason, including involuntary closure or change of ownership.
 A clearly marked evidence of pledge, e.g., custody receipt, must be supplied to the City and retained by the City.
 Any collateral with a maturity over five (5) years must be approved by an Investment Officer before the transaction is initiated.
-Release of collateral or substitution of securities must be approved in writing by an Investment Officer.
+Release of collateral of securities must be approved in writing by an Investment Officer.
 Financial institutions serving as City depositories will be required to sign a "Depository Agreement" with the City.
 The collateralized deposit portion of the agreement shall define the City's rights to collateral in the event of default, bankruptcy, or closing and shall establish a perfected security interest in compliance with Federal and State regulations, including: